AztecProtocol/engineering-designs/in-progress/12639-prd-inactivity-leak.md

   - AS should then filter the resulting data based on how aggressive they want to be in slashing, using `jq` or a script.
 - An address that fulfilled all their duties but had no activity due to not being selected for a committee must not be selected to be slashed.
 - A validator selected for attestation must not be counted towards a missed attestation if there was no proposal seen for that slot.

+## Future work

+Slashing via CLI is a temporary measure so AS can quickly remove unreliable validators that are holding back the network.
+We know that we'll have to build a proper decentralized mechanism for executing slashing in the near future, but this is a stopgap solution that is low effort to implement, and builds on top of identifying the slashable validators which will be reused.